Molecule-Serverless/molecule-artifact/README.md

 We thank all of our reviewer, AE reviewers for their insightful comments!

-* If you thought the artifact is well-organized, functional, and easy-to-reproduce, consider champain the AE as the Distinguished Artifact, thanks in advance.
+* If you thought the artifact is well-organized, functional, and easy-to-reproduce, consider champain the artifact, thanks in advance.
 * If you thought there are still many things to improve, please (anonymously) give the feedbacks through hotCRP.